 But in a lot of ways, it was still a rough, pioneer town.
 It would be a long while before we got our reputation for being Toronto The Good.
 If anything, we were the opposite.
 There were 68 taverns along Yonge Street — an average of one every 1200 meters between here and Barrie.
 In the city itself, there were 152 of them.
 Plus 203 beers shops on top of that.
 And then, there were the brothels.
 We had a lot of brothels.

 It seems the clowns picked the wrong brothel.
 This one was a hangout for some of the men in a local volunteer fire brigade: The Hook & Ladder Firefighting Company.
-And these weren’t the kind of firemen you wanted to mess with either.
+And these weren’t the kind of firefighters you wanted to mess with either.
 In those days, there was no central, public, government-run fire department.
 When a fire broke out, all the companies who were nearby rushed to the scene with their horse-drawn engines to get there first and call dibs.
 Just a couple of weeks earlier, the Hook & Ladders had arrived at a fire on Church Street at the same time as another brigade.
 A fight broke out.
-As the building burned, the firemen rioted in the street.
+As the building burned, the firefighters rioted in the street and looted the homes they were meant to be saving.
 When the police showed up, they got pulled into the brawl too.
-In the end, the firemen were charged with assault.
+In the end, the firefighters were charged with assault.
 And the battle became known as the Firemen’s Riot.
 The Hook & Ladders were no strangers to violence.

 No one seems to agree on exactly how the fight at the brothel got started.
 Some blame a particularly loudmouthed clown.
-Some say the clowns cut in line — or knocked the hat off a fireman’s head.
+Some say the clowns cut in line — or knocked the hat off a firefighter’s head.
 But this much is clear: that night, the clowns kicked some firefighting ass.
-At least two of the firemen were seriously injury, dragged out of the brothel to safety as the Hook & Ladder crew retreated.
+At least two of the firefighters were seriously injured, dragged out of the brothel to safety as the Hook & Ladder crew retreated.
 For the rest of the night, the clowns could drink and have sex in peace.

 But it wasn’t over yet.
 Those firemen had a lot of friends.
 In those days, Toronto was still pretty much entirely run by a small group of Protestant, Tory elites.
 They were all members of the Orange Order, hung out together at the Orange Lodge, and made sure that other Orangemen got all the important jobs in the city.
 The police were pretty much all Orangemen.
 And the firefighters were too.
 Usually, they focused on beating up Catholics.
 But they were willing to make an occasional exception.

-The day after the fight at the brothel — a Friday the 13th, no less — a crowd began to gather around S.B.
+The fight at the brothel came on the day of the big annual Orange parade, July 12.
+And the next day — a Friday the 13th, no less — a crowd began to gather around S.B.
 Howes’ Star Troupe Menagerie & Circus.
 An angry, Orange crowd.
 The troupe had pitched their tents at the Fair Green, a big grassy space on the waterfront, just a few blocks east of the St. Lawrence Market.
-(Now, it’s the south-east corner of Front & Berkeley, near the Toronto Sun building.)
+(Now, it’s the south-east corner of Front & Berkeley.)
 The farmers and merchants who had set up stalls nearby were told to clear out.
 There was trouble brewing.